-- •Reviews requests made on behalf of: - Adult candidates that do not meet the standard criteria in Policy 9.5.1: Requirements for HCC MELD or PELD Score Exception
+- •Reviews requests made on behalf of: - •Adult candidates that do not meet the standard criteria in Policy 9.5.1: Requirements for Hepatocellular Carcinoma (HCC) MELD or PELD Score Exceptions

 Because the guidance documents are consulted by transplant programs and NLRB reviewers when applying for and reviewing non-standard exception requests, they impact which liver candidates are approved for a MELD or PELD exception.
 Therefore, it is necessary for the Committee to update the guidance documents to ensure they continue to align with current clinical consensus and updated data.
-This proposal modifies the Adult HCC guidance document by broadening its scope to encompass additional indications for transplant related to liver cancers or tumors.
+This proposal modifies and renames the Adult HCC guidance document by broadening its scope to encompass additional indications for transplant related to liver cancers or tumors.